-Now you mention that you’ve seen this diamond in-person and you like the way that it looks, but that you’re concerned because the diamond scored a 5.5 on the Holloway Cut Adviser and somebody on Pricescope told you that it is a “leaky diamond” which refers to the proportions of the diamond not being optimized for light return.
+Now you mention that you’ve seen this diamond in person and you like the way that it looks, but that you’re concerned because the diamond scored a 5.5 on the Holloway Cut Adviser and somebody on Pricescope told you that it is a “leaky diamond” which refers to the proportions of the diamond not being optimized for light return.

-All right, let’s take a moment to clarify a few things… First off, I’m going to assume that you’ve seen this diamond in-person, and that you’ve most likely had the opportunity to view it either in a jewelry store, or a room with lighting that has been designed to make diamonds like this sparkle.
+All right, let’s take a moment to clarify a few things… First off, I’m going to assume that you’ve seen this diamond in person and that you’ve most likely had the opportunity to view it either in a jewelry store or a room with lighting that has been designed to make diamonds like this sparkle.

-But the majority of diamonds don’t look near as incredible when they are viewed under normal lighting conditions, because in 99% of cases, the diamonds have not been cut for maximum brilliance, dispersion, or scintillation… Very few diamonds are cut within tolerance of Marcel Tolkowsky’s Diamond Design and even fewer are optimized for visual performance.
+But the majority of diamonds don’t look near as incredible when they are viewed under normal lighting conditions, because, in 99% of cases, the diamonds have not been cut for maximum brilliance, dispersion, or scintillation… Very few diamonds are cut within a tolerance of Marcel Tolkowsky’s Diamond Design and even fewer are optimized for visual performance.

 Let’s take a moment to define a few gemological terms that we’ll be using throughout this article:

-The article on Tolkowsky provides a lot of the background that is necessary to understand why the proportions of a diamond are critical to light return and further discusses how optical symmetry affects visual performance, such as sparkle factor, so I’m not going to repeat all of that here.
+The article on Tolkowsky provides a lot of the background that is necessary to understand why the proportions of a diamond are critical to light return and further discusses how optical symmetry affects visual performance, such as the sparkle factor, so I’m not going to repeat all of that here.
 But I do want to take a moment to reference my preferred range of proportions: